GDPR Policy - Privacy Statement

 Where a third party, e.g. a solicitor is acting on behalf of an individual, written authority from the individual concerned must be requested before the request is processed.

 Requests made by parents and guardians for data about children/young people are subject to the Act.
 The data is about the individual and does not belong to a parent/guardian.
-The following considerations must be applied:

 the child’s level of maturity and their ability to make decisions;